Book a Band for a Corporate Event (UK Guide)Fees, timelines, AV specs, and the contract clauses that protect your budget

 Sources & verification

-[1] GIGXCHANGE Rate Index — corporate rate percentiles.
+[1] GIGXCHANGE Rate Index, corporate rate percentiles.
 [2] GIGXCHANGE Booking Contract Generator.
-[3] HSE — PAT testing guidance.
+[3] HSE: PAT testing guidance.

-Accuracy.
 All claims in this article reflect UK industry practice as of May 2026.
 Corporate fees vary by region, venue, and event complexity.
-If any factual claim on this page is outdated, email hello@gigxchange.app and we will update it promptly.
+If any factual claim on this page is outdated, email support@gigxchange.app and we will update it promptly.